-The following is a brief biography of each nominee for director and a discussion of the specific experience, qualifications, attributes or skills of each nominee that led the Nominating and Governance Committee to recommend that person as a nominee for director, as of the date of this Proxy Statement.
+The following is a brief biography of each nominee for Director and a discussion of the specific experience, qualifications, attributes or skills of each nominee that led the Nominating and Governance Committee to recommend that person as a nominee for Director, as of the date of this Proxy Statement.

 The Nominating and Governance Committee seeks to assemble a board that, as a whole, possesses the appropriate balance of professional and industry knowledge, financial expertise and high-level management experience necessary to oversee and direct the Company's business.
 To that end, the Nominating and Governance Committee has identified and evaluated nominees in the broader context of the Board's overall composition, with the goal of recruiting members who complement and strengthen the skills of other members and who also exhibit integrity, collegiality, sound business judgment and other qualities that the Nominating and Governance Committee views as critical to effective functioning of the Board.
 The brief biographies below include information, as of the date of this Proxy Statement, regarding the specific and particular experience, qualifications, attributes or skills of each nominee that led the Nominating and Governance Committee to recommend that person as a nominee.
-However, each of the members of the Nominating and Governance for the Board, and these views may differ from the views of other members.
+However, each of the members of the Nominating and Governance Committee may have a variety of reasons why he or she believes a particular person would be an appropriate nominee for the Board, and these views may differ from the views of other members.